About · Estate Office of Pontiac

 Maintenance Lead

 Carpenter by trade.
-Has been with 58 Dakota since 2003 — longer than two of the four principals.
 Handles routine maintenance Monday through Friday and knows every basement, every furnace room, and every stubborn old boiler in the portfolio.

 § 05 Pontiac